This week: Tatler

-Moreover, proving that it will never replace Education Scotland, the magazine rates these according to credentials such as being "very cakey" and the fact that "Yasmin Le Bon is a former pupil" - the model wife of Duran Duran frontman Simon being the very pinnacle of achieved potential.
+Moreover, proving that it will never replace England's schools inspectorate Ofsted, the magazine rates these according to credentials such as being "very cakey" and the fact that "Yasmin Le Bon is a former pupil" - the model wife (pictured) of Duran Duran frontman Simon being the very pinnacle of achieved potential.

 So, Tatler, to the naughty step with you, where you'll find that a map of the UK and a sense of perspective awaits.
 You may have proclaimed "We are not idiots" - we at TES Towers are yet to be convinced.